 A variety of defective products have been linked to burn injuries including space heaters, lithium batteries, and gas grills.
 If someone is severely injured because a product is defective, Brad says, “After seeking medical treatment, it is crucial that you preserve the defective product in whatever form it’s in.
 Don’t tamper with it in any way.
 Contact a board-certified personal injury attorney, and we’ll hire experts to inspect and evaluate the product to see if and how it is defective.”

 The emotional, physical and psychological toll of a severe burn injury is seldom something someone is prepared to handle on their own.
 Every burn injury case is different and comes with its own set of special circumstances, which is why you should speak with an experienced personal injury attorney to explore your legal rights.
-Contact our Bedford, Texas office by filling out this contact form or call us at 817-440-3888 for more information on how we can help you in your burn injury case.

 At Parker Law Firm, our experienced personal injury lawyers believe people matter.
 We are committed to our clients, not case numbers, and we believe in the power of the civil justice system.
 With years spent both representing accident victims and participating in the state legislative process, our founder, Brad Parker, has developed a deep understanding of the law and gained unique experience that helps him get results for his clients.